-The requirement to keep a register of people with significant control, or ‘PSC register’, was introduced on 6th April 2016.
-Since that date, all UK private limited companies, limited liability partnerships (LLPs) and Societas Europaea (SEs) are legally required to maintain a statutory register with information about the people who have significant control or influence over them.
-Furthermore, from 30th June 2016, companies must submit the information held on their own PSC register to the central public register at Companies House when filing their first annual confirmation statement (previously known as the ‘annual return’).
+The requirement to keep a register of People with Significant Control, or ‘PSC register’, was introduced on 6th April 2016.
+Since that date, all UK private companies, limited liability partnerships (LLPs), and Societas Europaea (SEs) are legally obligated to maintain a statutory register with information about all people who have significant control or influence over the business.

-The purpose of the register of people with significant control is to improve corporate trust and transparency in the UK by making it clear to enforcement agencies, other businesses and the general public who ultimately owns and controls UK companies.
+The purpose of the register of People with Significant Control is to create transparency, facilitate the transfer of important company data, and improve corporate trust in the UK.
+This information is available to enforcement agencies, other businesses, and the general public.

-It is hoped that this new measure will improve corporate behaviour, deter money laundering and help to sanction those who hide their ownership or control of UK companies for the purpose of facilitating illegal activities.
+Ultimately, it is hoped that PSC measures will improve corporate behaviour, deter money laundering, and help to sanction those who hide their ownership or control of UK companies for the purpose of facilitating illegal activities.